mittwald/cli/README.md

   $ mw backup delete BACKUP-ID [-q] [-f]

 ARGUMENTS
-  BACKUP-ID  The ID of the Backup to show.
+  BACKUP-ID  ID or short ID of a backup.

 FLAGS
   -f, --force  Do not ask for confirmation